-|Botanical Name||Lavatera maritima|
+|Botanical Name||Lavatera spp.|

-|Soil pH||Acid, neutral and alkaline|
+|Soil pH||Acid, neutral, alkaline|

-|Bloom Time||Summer to fall|
+|Bloom Time||Summer, fall|

-|Native Area||Western Mediterranean|
+|Native Area||Europe, Mediterranean|

+Shrub-type lavatera has a mounding but rather irregular growth habit, which can serve as a screen or as the backdrop in a flower bed.
 If you want to give it a neater, more uniform appearance, you can shape it by pruning it.

 Temperature and Humidity